capfredf/talks/llvm-dev-23/script.md

 function getApple that takes a reference to an apple.
 We also have one apple instance and banana instance.
-When we hit tab after the letter "f" at the call site of getApple, showing both identifiers `fruitIsBanana` and `fruitIsApple` seems to leave something to be desired.
-Because `fruitIsBanana` is not an apple whatsoever.
-So ideally our system should complete f with fruitIsApple.
+When we hit tab after the letter "f" at the call site of getApple, showing both identifiers `fruitIsBanana` and `fruitIsApple` seems to leave something to be desired because `fruitIsBanana` is not an apple whatsoever.
+Ideally our system should complete f with fruitIsApple.

 [Slide Implementation]